-According to research from the University of Connecticut’s Center for Land Use Education and Research (CLEAR), forested land in the late 20th and early 21st century declined by 6 percent n New York and Connecticut from 1985 to 2006.
-In the coastal area it declined by 9.25 percent.
-The CLEAR research also indicates that about two-thirds of forested land is fragmented —areas which are compromised by non-forested land.
+According to research from the University of Connecticut’s Center for Land Use Education and Research (CLEAR), forested land in the late 20th and early 21st century declined by 6 percent in New York and Connecticut from 1985 to 2006.
+In the coastal area, it declined by 9.25 percent.
+The CLEAR research also indicates that about two-thirds of forested land is fragmented —areas that are compromised by non-forested land.